 Tiny homes are gaining popularity with the current generation of house buyers, and for good reason.
 When constructed properly, these small homes offer the best value and most environmentally sustainable living options available.
 They are affordable, efficient, and when executed correctly, they are functional and comfortable too.

-A Toronto architectural and product design firm – specializing in designing in traditional ways with innovative and environmentally conscious material – is building a partially prefabricated house that is so small that it may require no building permit.
-But the 10 square meters of floor space of the small home designed by TYYZ Architectural Design packs a punch above its weight class.
+A Toronto architectural and product design firm –specialized in designing traditional ways with innovative and environmentally conscious material – is building a partially prefabricated house that is so small that it may require no building permit.
+The 10 square meters of floor space of the small home designed by TYYZ Architectural Design packs a punch above its weight class.

 Among its impressive features is its own off-grid heating system, using a combination of evacuated tubes and movable solar panels.
 The simple system can be controlled manually and combined with a geothermal setup, supplying additional base heat.